Schlomon/Dash-Codelab-Tutorials/tools/site/codelabs/Using-DashJS-with-TypeScript-in-VSCode.md

 // import the Dash SDK:
 import * as Dash from "dash";

-// create a helper function to initializae a client const initClient = (mnemonic = null) => {
+// create a helper function to initialize a client const initClient = (mnemonic = null) => {
   return new Dash.Client({
     network: "testnet", // all operations will only be on the testnet